-Lori Yurick joined PANDA in 2006.
-Since 1996, she has held various positions in the Robbinsdale Area Schools K-12 system.
+Moira Knutson joined PANDA in 2022.
+She has worked in ABE for the Adult Academic Program in Robbinsdale for the last 5 years.
+Moira has a degree in Elementary Education from the College of St. Benedict in St. Joseph, MN.
 She is responsible for the editing of this website, budget management, researching and purchasing assistive technology and office administration.

 Miriam joined PANDA in March 2021.
 She has been with the Robbinsdale Area Schools AAP since 2006.
 Miriam graduated from Hamline University with a B.A. in English.
 She attended the University of Minnesota in 1991 and received an Early Childhood teaching license.
 Miriam started at the AAP as an Education Assistant, working in all levels of ESL.
 She returned to the University of Minnesota to obtain her ABE teaching license.
 She has been a Level 1 ESL teacher since 2009.
 Miriam has participated in many professional development initiatives including: two study circles for Low-Level Literacy; ACES; CCRS; UDL; and a Pronunciation study circle.
 She has volunteered for the Center for Victims of Torture since 2015 as an ESL tutor and community guide.